What is a pension sharing order?

 The pension sharing order only becomes legally binding, or “takes effect”, on whichever is the later of these two dates:

-- the date of the decree absolute or
+- the date of the final order (formerly called the decree absolute) or

 - 28 days from the date of the pension sharing order (7 days after the time given to appeal the order, runs out)

-So, it is best to wait 28 days from the date of the pension sharing order before applying for your decree absolute (some financial remedy orders actually state this, in which case you must definitely wait).
-The pension sharing order will then takes effect as soon as the decree absolute is made.
+So, it is best to wait 28 days from the date of the pension sharing order before applying for your final order (some financial remedy orders actually state this, in which case you must definitely wait).
+The pension sharing order will then takes effect as soon as the final order is made.

 How quickly will the pension provider(s) implement the pension sharing order?

-As soon as you have your Decree Absolute from the court, you can send all the necessary documentation to the pension provider(s) and ask them to implement the pension sharing order.
+As soon as you have your final order from the court, you can send all the necessary documentation to the pension provider(s) and ask them to implement the pension sharing order.
 You will need to send the following to them:

 - The original consent order stamped by the court,